quicwg/ops-drafts/draft-ietf-quic-manageability.md

 connect to, in order to allow the server to present a certificate based on that name.
-It may also contain information from Application-Layer Protocol Negotiation (ALPN) {{?RFC7301}}, by which the client exposes the names of application-layer protocols it supports and the server exposes the name of the selected protocol.
+It may also contain information from Application-Layer Protocol Negotiation (ALPN) {{?RFC7301}}, by which the client exposes the names of application-layer protocols it supports; an observer can deduce that one of those protocols will be used if the connection continues.

 ## Flow association {#sec-flow-association}